Special Jury Award at 10th China International Children's Film Festival, Qingdao 2009

 “I feel angry.
 Our president and every lawmaker and military person should see it so they realise the consequences of the violence that they don’t control.”
 (Uganda youth)

 “Each country is so much the same.
 The innocent suffer the most.”
 (Somalia parent)

 “I couldn’t sleep the night after I saw it.
 That wasn’t bad, it was good for me.
 Now I know the truth about war and death.”
 (USA child)

-Though a film cannot create world peace or health for all, THE STORY OF BABA can be a powerful catalyst to move children and adults to understand the problems, gain insight in the need for care for all and even become activists for peace.
+Though a film cannot create world peace or health for all, THE STORY OF BABA can be a powerful catalyst to move children and adults to gain insight in the need for care for all and even become activists for peace.

-If you are interested in a DVD of the film and /or the accompanying book "Little Baba Finds His Courage" & teacher’s manual contact firstname.lastname@example.org
+For the accompanying book "Little Baba Finds His Courage", including a teacher’s manual contact: firstname.lastname@example.org

 Melle van Essen